Bullseye198/DiscoverMars/README.md

 In Progress:
-- Click on item inside of a list goes to description
+- Click on item inside of a list goes to image detail

 Done: